 Avoiding a blood infection is the biggest concern, but it normally is only a risk when local infections are left alone and not treated.
 An infection itself is not likely to occur if the PICC line is kept clean and dry.
 A thrombosis from a blood clot can also lead to infection.

 Health practitioners today have a lot of experience with PICC line insertion and have protocols in place to minimize the risk of infection, which includes proper hand hygiene, the use of disinfectants on the skin prior to insertion, and various sterile barriers.
-The next is regular and proper evaluation of the PICC line during your visits, and maintaining the cleanliness of the dressing.
+The next is regular and proper evaluation of the catheter during your visits, and maintaining the cleanliness of the dressing.

 Wet dressings are a breeding ground for bacteria and raise the risk of infection significantly.
 If the dressing gets wet, visit your nurse or physician as soon as possible to have the line replaced.
 Also avoid touching the PICC valve or the dressing, as these should only be handled by a medical professional.

-PICC Lines are here to help you
+PICC lines are here to help you

 PICC lines are a great convenience and can be a huge help to your recovery process, but understanding the risks and knowing how to mitigate them is a huge part of keeping yourself healthy and safe.
 Read up on it and listen to your doctor, to help prevent any complications.